In the past, there’s been several posts here on the site about how to practically implement a low carbohydrate diet.

 Anyways, protein quality is typically determined based on the EAA profile of any given protein, and generally, animal and dairy products contain the highest percentage of EAAs, resulting in greater protein synthesis and post-workout recovery than vegetarian protein-matched control.

 But you don’t have to take a steak (or your pea and rice protein powder blend) out with you on your workouts.
-Most of the clients I coach are now simply popping 5 Master Amino Pattern capsules during their long workouts or races, and getting extremely fast absorbing EAA’s in the process.
+Most of the clients I coach are now simply popping 5 Kion Aminos tablets during their long workouts or races, and getting extremely fast absorbing EAA’s in the process.
+Some prefer mixing 5 grams of the sugar-free lime flavored powder into their water bottles.
+Both are fast, convenient, keep you in an anabolic state, and improve resistance to fatigue.

 Glutamine plays a role in muscle glycogen synthesis and whole-body carbohydrate storage.
 This was first observed in a study in the American Journal of Physiology that found that an infusion of glutamine promoted a resynthesis of muscle glycogen stores that wasn’t observed in a control group infused with alanine plus glycine.